sindresorhus/macos-trash/readme.md

 ## Install

-[Download the binary](https://github.com/sindresorhus/osx-trash/releases/latest) and put it in `/usr/local/bin` or [install with npm](https://github.com/sindresorhus/node-osx-trash#cli).
+[Download](https://github.com/sindresorhus/osx-trash/releases/latest) the binary and put it in `/usr/local/bin`.

 ## Usage